logzio/documentation/docs/k8s-360/unified-helm-chart.md

 Give your data some time to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd).

+Log in to your Logz.io account and navigate to the current instructions page [inside the Logz.io app](https://app.logz.io/#/dashboard/send-your-data/prometheus-sources/).
+Install the pre-built dashboard to enhance the observability of your metrics.

+To view the metrics on the main dashboard, log in to your Logz.io Metrics account, and open the [Logz.io Metrics tab](https://app.logz.io/#/dashboard/metrics/).

 ### Advanced Helm Chart configuration